 After leaving Nazz, Todd moved to New York in 1969 to produce other artists' albums.
 One of Todd's early production gigs was to produce a track sung by Janis Joplin

 and backed by the Paul Butterfield Blues Band at CBS Studios. (here's the Songfacts interview with Blues Band founder Elvin Bishop

 ).
 Todd expressed frustration with the date because the Butterfield Blues Band wasn't able to arrange their parts on the spot - and Todd also had trouble getting a performance out of Joplin; he says in retrospect that he didn't understand playing the role of coach and therapist to his artists at the time.

 An early production gig was The Band's Stage Fright album.
 Todd states that he felt the band was unimpressive: slow, scared, and overrated.
-Out of 8 hours of available recording time per day, the group managed about 2 hours of actual playing because locating all five members was difficult on any given day.
+Out of eight hours of available recording time per day, the group managed about two hours of actual playing because locating all five members was difficult on any given day.
 "It wasn't that I hated them," says Todd.
 "I just had a certain work ethic."

 describes Todd as "A pocketful of constellations."
 The two are good friends.
 Todd admires Patti, but says that he believes her rock band limited public perception of Patti's other dimensions as a poet and artist.

 " was the eighth music video to ever air on MTV.
 Rundgren started a video studio with money he earned producing Meat Loaf's Bat Out Of Hell